Skip to main content

 Cadet days always take on a haze of perfection the moment a graduate drives out the Thayer Gate.

 Ask any graduate and he or she will assure you that the corps does not parade as well now as in his or her day.
-This holds equally true whether the graduate is from the twenties or the seventies.
-For all of them their cadet days take on a haze of nostalgic perfection the moment they drive out the Thayer Gate.
+This holds equally true whether the graduate is in his or her 20s or 70s.
+For all of them, their cadet days take on a haze of nostalgic perfection the moment they drive out the Thayer Gate.
 In time—often a very short time—they become DOGs (disgruntled old grads), convinced that West Point is a mess.
 Of course, if a mere civilian voices such an opinion, they will defend the old school until their blood pressure goes off the chart.

 A review is more than the climax of a West Point visit.
 It is an occasion when America’s past and future intersect.
 I try to pick out individual faces.
 That skinny kid with thick glasses—is he the Omar Bradley of the year 2015?
 That burly black cadet dipping the colors of his regiment—is he another Sheridan or Patton?
 That young woman striding at the head of her company—will she sit in a command center in Washington, D.C., and make decisions that change the world of the twenty-first century?
 Watching rank after rank of faces resolute beneath their shining visors, white-gloved hands gripping the stocks of their M-14s, you can almost become part of the long gray line as it marches into the future, our hopes and fears weighing on their young shoulders.